ruby/rbs_json_schema/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+## Acknowledgement

+This software is based on the work of Sushanth Sathesh Rao (@raosush) with the support from Google Summer of Code 2021.

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/rbs_json_schema.
+Bug reports and pull requests are welcome on GitHub at https://github.com/ruby/rbs_json_schema.

 ## License